Skip to content

 Runtime

-The runtime is the Kubernetes control plane for internal MCP servers.
-It owns cluster bootstrap, registry and ingress setup, operator reconciliation, deployment resources, rollout, and the access model that sits beside each server before requests reach the Sentinel request path.
+The runtime is the Kubernetes-native control plane for MCP servers.
+It owns the manager, registry, broker wiring, cluster bootstrap, ingress setup, operator reconciliation, deployment resources, rollout, and the access model that sits beside each server before requests reach the Sentinel request path.

 Higher-level than ingress and service mesh.
 The runtime sits above lower-level networking infrastructure and models MCP-specific delivery, access, and rollout concerns.
 It is not a generic data plane for arbitrary cluster traffic.